 Using three-ply cotton thread chosen to match the illustration and working with a Bell Gauge 5 hook (5.5 mm), yielded this diamond.

-I’m right handed and the stitches appear to run in the direction opposite to that in Mee’s illustration.
+I’m right handed and the stitches appear to run in the direction opposite to that in Mee’s illustration, which may therefore have been made by a left-handed worker.
 Here is the lowest diamond from the 1858 woodcut rendered positive and flipped horizontally for comparison.